hauleth/hauleth/content/cv/_index.md

 <small>2025</small>

-Architectural analysis of client product codebase with preparation of security analysis with detailed report with proposed solutions
+- Architectural analysis of client product codebase with preparation of system analysis with detailed report
+- Proposed several improvements in areas of security, architecture design, fault tolerance, and scalability
 {% end %}

 {% section() %}